gkaf89/NCC-Trainings/Courses/docs/openmp/profiling.md

 ##### Intel VTune

  - Identifying the time consuming part in the code.
- - And also the identify the cache misses and latency.
+ - And also identify the cache misses and latency.

 ???
 Info "Example: Intel VTune"